 Get on Board!

-We are looking to recruit up to four board members with varied personal and professional characteristics and experiences.
+We are looking to recruit up to four board members, including a Board Secretary, with varied personal and professional characteristics and experiences.
 We are seeking people with shared values around achieving social impact using the bike as a mean of transport.

 As well as having the wider professional skills and experiences that we need on the board, we also want a board that reflects and understands the people that we serve.